Naval regions and districts of the Kriegsmarine: Naval regions

 The naval regions (Marineoberkommando) were the senior most shore command in a given geographical area and were subordinate to the Navy Group commanders.
 A total of four naval regions were eventually established in occupied Europe during the Second World War.
 A deputy commander, known as the "2.
 Admiral" commanded staff units and oversaw regional administrative matters.
 Specifically, the deputy region commander oversaw the Schiffs–Stamm-Abteilung (Ship's Administration Department) which was a liaison for port commands and also served as the ultimate authority for personnel in transit or stationed in shore naval garrisons.
 For those permanent assigned to the ship's department, a subordinate Schiffs–Stamm-Regiment existed as an intermediary command.

 Other major subordinates to the regional command were the Befehlshaber der Sicherung (Commander of Security), Inspektion des Schiffsmaschinewesens (Naval engineering inspector), Artilleriearsenalinspektionen (Inspector of arsenals and artillery), and the Sanitätsamt der Marinestation (Medical department).
 A regional signals detachment (Marine–Nachrichten–Abteilung) also existed to coordinate orders and messages between the various subordinate commands.

 All naval regions were permanently assigned at least one navy shore combat unit.
 In most cases this was known as the Marine–Schützen–Bataillon; a larger formation known as a Marine–Bordflak–Brigade also existed.
 Engineering and pioneer naval units were typically grouped into a Marine–Festungspionier–Bataillon.
 Regional commands were also responsible for the operation of all naval prisons.
 Naval prisoner-of-war camps were under the jurisdiction of a senior officer known as the Kommandantur des Marine–Kriegsgefangenen– und Interniertenlagers.

 All naval regions further maintained a legal office as well as a war correspondence company (Marinekriegsberichterkompanie).
 All induction and recruiting centers operated through an office known as the Marine–Abrechnungs– und Vorprüfungsamt while the Dienststelle für Eignungsprüfung administrated certification examinations for the various naval rates.
 Each naval region also maintained a billeting and housing office, known as the Abwicklungsamt.

 Naval Region North Sea

 The North Sea naval region was the first to be established and was originally known as Der Kommandierende Admiral der Marinestation der Nordsee.
-The command was formed from a preexisting unit of the Reichsmarine, known as the Marinestation der Nordsee.
+The command was formed from an existing unit of the Reichsmarine, known as the Marinestation der Nordsee.
 In the spring of 1943, the title was renamed as the Marineoberkommando der Nordsee.
 Major subordinate districts were the Deutsches Marinekommando Italien (this command eventually became Naval Region South) and the Admiral in den Niederlanden which oversaw all German naval matters in the occupied Netherlands.

 The following officers held the title of regional commander during the years of Naval region North Sea's existence.